Sleep Apnea Treatment in Denton, TX

 Causes of Sleep Apnea

 Other risk factors for OSA include having a thick neck, being male, smoking, and family history.
-If there are any lifestyle changes you can make to help alleviate your OSA alongside treatment, your dentist will provide guidance.
+If there are any lifestyle changes you can make to help alleviate your OSA alongside treatment, our Denton dentist will provide guidance.

 How to Treat Sleep Apnea

-There are several treatment options for sleep apnea and we may suggest a combination of the most effective ones.
+There are effective treatments available for sleep apnea.
+In Denton, TX, several options can help manage this condition and improve your quality of life.
+We may suggest a combination of the most effective ones.

 CPAP